ccloquet/ShowMe/README.md

 **Handling of stability issues**
 - If the remote peer cannot connect after 5 seconds, the stream is destroyed and the citizen can still send a picture
-- should elaborate more cases:
+- should elaborate more cases
-  - disconnection during a call, dispatching side
-  - disconnection during a call, citizen side
-  - broken internet connection
-  - browser restart at the dispatching
-  - user refuses to share the camera
-  - [OK] no browser support
-  - ...

 **Libraries used**
 - Leaflet [licence: https://github.com/Leaflet/Leaflet/blob/master/LICENSE] (c) 2010-2018, Vladimir Agafonkin, 2010-2011, CloudMade